Sicheng-Pan/GSoC-2023/index.md

 └───────┘
 ```

-Running the queries in background could lead to significant performance boosts!
-You could run the [script](https://github.com/pola-rs/r-polars/blob/main/inst/misc/benchmark_rbackground.R) yourself to test it out!
+Running the queries in background could lead to significant performance boosts if *R* evaluations are the bottleneck of the queries.
+You could run the [script](https://github.com/pola-rs/r-polars/blob/main/inst/misc/benchmark_rbackground.R) yourself to see the performance of background execution under different scenarios.

 And the error messages from the background also play nicely with our new error handling pipeline: